 Film Finance In Europe

 Nowadays many European filmmakers say that there is no money!
 But this is not true.
 The money is there, but just those who are ready will have access to it.
 Filmmaking is art, AND a business and it should be treated accordingly!
 What we are experiencing in Europe is no different than what filmmakers based in the US have experienced for years.
-If you are serious about filmmaking, you have to change your film finance strategy and look a little bit harder.
+If you are serious about filmmaking, you have to create your Film Business Plan and look a little bit harder.

 Most of us know that outside of the government, there are many other ways to finance our movies, like crowdfunding, finding sponsors, traditional investors and distributors.
 So why is it that some filmmakers can take advantage of these methods, yet many wont’t?
 It it all about being clever, formulating a business plan and then taking action!

 A good script isn’t enough.
 It is simply a good start.
 If you’re thinking of crowdfunding way, then first put yourself to the audience’s position and try to find ways to communicate to your audience.
 Ask yourself: Why should someone support my project?
 What makes my movie worth making?
 What do I expect to see in order to support a project?
 Taking time to answer these questions could help you build momentum and provide you with great results!